damouse/PyBLEPeripheral/README.md

 sudo systemctl restart bluetooth
 ```

+## Interacting with LaircCP BL625

+This is the breakout board that houses our bluetooth chip.

+Some common commands:

+- Reset the device: `at`
+- Erase memory: `at&f 1`

 #### Misc

 If the system complains about ownership issues on DBus objects, have to turn off `deny ownership` setting on the default policy for `/etc/dbus-1/system.conf`.